VibeCoder01/ConsentFormFetcher/README.md

 This is the most complex part of the application.
 A key design principle is that the application **always uses the latest version of a form** by downloading the PDF directly from the RCR website on-demand, rather than using a locally cached copy.

 1.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
 It downloads the PDF from its live URL on the RCR website and uses the `pdf-lib` library to inspect it and extract the names of all fillable fields.
 It intentionally filters out checkboxes and fields related to signatures or initials to reduce clutter.
+To handle protected forms from the RCR website, the application instructs `pdf-lib` to ignore encryption when loading the document.

 2.  **Dynamic Form Rendering (`src/components/pdf-form.tsx`)**: The list of field names is returned to the client, which then renders a dynamic form with a text input for each field.